 Choosing the Correct Data to Retain from Each Account

-You can choose which account details to keep for each data field.
-This step is very important to ensure that the merged account keeps the most accurate and useful information.
-Review each field carefully and choose the right information for each one.
+For each field, you can pick which account information to keep.
+It is important to do this step so that the united account keeps the most correct and useful data.
+Please carefully read through each field and fill in the correct information for each one.

 Merging Accounts